YAshRaj412/NETFLIX_PROJECT/README.md

 ## Netflix Content & Viewership Analysis

 ### Objective
-Analyze Netflix content strategy, engagement patterns, and profitability using SQL.
+This project analyzes Netflix’s content catalog, viewership behavior, and cost-to-profit dynamics using SQL.
+The goal is to generate actionable business insights that reflect real-world data analytics workflows used by product, marketing, and strategy teams.

 ### Datasets
 - Content metadata